Frequently Asked Questions

 • Static (Print): 2-3 weeks prior to ad start date.
 May be reduced in certain cases.

-• Digital/LED/Video: 3 business days prior to ad start date.
+• Digital: 3 business days prior to ad start date.

 8. Do you offer discounts to nonprofit and government agencies?